 Aren't we going to tell you that you should get a prescription from your doctor and skip the OTC stuff?
 No. We happen to feel that prescription progesterone creams are more accurately prepared, fresher, better handled, and less expensive.
 But we also know that this isn't an ideal world where our doctors are completely in harmony with our own assessment of our needs, and sometimes we work with suboptimal conditions.
-A woman does what she feels she must, and we have to respect her right to do so.
+A woman does what she feels she must, and we have to respect her right to do so, although we also hope that she'll fully educate herself about progesterone risks as part of her decision process.
 All we can hope to do is make you a little smarter about whatever it is that you decide is the best course for your own body.

-You have to be careful to read the ingredients, not just the label and advertising, though: some things that are called "Wild yam" actually contain real progesterone and some things called progesterone only contain wild yam.
-What a cream must contain to be effective is "USP Progesterone," and unless the label specifies this as an ingredient, you're not getting it.
+We have to be careful to read the ingredients, not just the label and advertising, though: some things that are called "Wild yam" actually contain real progesterone and some things called progesterone only contain wild yam.
+What a cream must contain to be effective is "USP Progesterone," and unless the label specifies this as an ingredient, we're not getting it.

 All creams are in an oil-based vehicle.
 While you may find one brand is better-absorbed by your skin than another, it doesn't make much functional difference otherwise.